ringcentral/engage-digital-api-docs/docs/sdks/source-sdk/quick-start.md

 <img class="img-fluid" width="527" src="../../../img/channel-group-menu.png">

-Now let's add our Source SDK Channel to the real time channel.
+Now let's add our Channel SDK Channel to the real time channel.
 First click the pencil icon to edit the real time channel.

 !!!
 Note
     These channel groups can be renamed to a custom name and may not be the name used for the real time mode.
 For our Quick Start, we are using the default channel group name.

 <img class="img-fluid" width="986" src="../../../img/channel-group-edit.png">

-Then add our Source SDK Channel in the Channels field by selecting it from the dropdown.
+Then add our Channel SDK Channel in the Channels field by selecting it from the dropdown.

 <img class="img-fluid" width="444" src="../../../img/source-sdk-channel-group-realtime.png">

-Now we are setup in Engage Digital with a Source SDK Channel and our Agent assigned to the channel so they can receive messages from your source.
+Now we are setup in Engage Digital with a Channel SDK Channel and our Agent assigned to the channel so they can receive messages from your source.
 The next step is to connect your source, which is initiated from Engage Digital.
 Once you have your **Base URI** ready, move on to the next section.

 ## Creating a Source for Engage Digital